Attendezmay/Attendezmay/README.md

 - 👋 Hi, I’m Natthaporn Meechai
-- 👀 I’m interested in Programming, Technologies, and Data Structures
+- 👀 I’m interested in Programming, Technologies, and Data
 - 🌱 I’m currently learning about Big Data Platform and hands-on with the cloud technologies

 - 📫 How to reach me natthaporn.mc@gmail.com